ukhsa-collaboration/core-access/README.md

 *  search (query the database for information such as core genes and genes unique to a subset of strains)
 *  output (produce output from the database such as a presence and absence matrix or annotated genbank files)
-*  readme (produce read me information for each command including options) Options for each command can either be given as arguments e.g -od /path/to/a/directory or --output_directory /path/to/a/directory or in a config file in YAML format e.g
+*  readme (produce read me information for each command including options)

+Options for each command can either be given as arguments e.g -od /path/to/a/directory or --output_directory /path/to/a/directory or in a config file in YAML format (full option names required) e.g
     output_dir: /path/to/a/directory
     sequence_file_list: fasta_sequence_file_list.txt

+All commands require two essential options

+*  `-db/--database` The path to the sqlite database that will either be created or accessed
+*  `-od/--output_dir` The path to the output directory where files will be created as part of the process

 ###Create###
+This command will take all sequences supplied (usually genomic sequences) and generate putative proteins from them.
+If the sequence file supplied is in a rich sequence format such as GenBank or EMBL then the CDS features within these files will be used to specify the genes, otherwise if supplied in fasta format the genes will be predicted using [Glimmer3](http://www.cbcb.umd.edu/software/glimmer).
+Therefore if you are supplying unannotated sequence in fasta format you will need to install Glimmer3.